tsturtz/taylorsturtz-dot-com-v2/src/pages/node-env-vars-in-webpack/index.md

 --- | --- | ---
 ![Travis CI Environment Variables UI](./travis-ci-env-vars.png) | ![Circle CI Environment Variables UI](./circle-ci-env-vars.png) | ![GitLab CI Environment Variables UI](./gitlab-ci-env-vars.png)

-> **GitLab CI** is unique in that it allows for *specifying variables for each environment (staging, production, etc)* in the UI and then specify which environment to use for each job in a configuration file.
+> **GitLab** is unique in that it allows for *specifying variables for each environment (staging, production, etc)* in the UI and then specify which environment to use for each job in a configuration file.

 ### Setting values in a CI config file